lindakovacs/100-days-of-code/log.md

 **Today's Progress**: I've gone through my code on the GitHub, GitHub Pages and GitHubGist and debugged my code on the tribute page.
 I Still have to fix few things on the code to show the tribute page in Github Pages same as in CodePen. #100DaysOfCode challange @FreeCodeCamp.
 I tested some PHP code with [PHPfiddle](http://phpfiddle.org).
 Marked as done on FreeCodeCamp the tribute page challange.

 **Thoughts**: I'm so excited to learn new development tools that I can use to write code and deploy web apps.
 Overall, I feel like that I am getting better at it.
 Many things are still new for me, but I managed to figure out it's functionality.
-I'm so excited for making progress FreeCodeCamp coding classes.
+I'm so excited for making progress on FreeCodeCamp coding classes.

 **Link(s) to work**
 1. [TributePage-AlexKovacs-GistGithub](https://gist.github.com/lindakovacs/db1408c1e3efb98d5aabb97a56c7b452)